Free Disaster Response Toolkit

 - Key strategic questions: According to our assessment of gaps in capability, where does our preparedness plan need improvement?
 According to our risk analysis and performance review, what processes need changing?

-This FEMA hazards and risk assessment guide is a comprehensive tool for a variety of organizations and communities.
+FEMA’s hazard vulnerability analysis tool is for a variety of organizations and communities.
 Additionally, there are numerous other detailed hazard vulnerability assessment tools, most of which exist online.
-Kaiser Permanente, for example, has developed a hazard vulnerability assessment worksheet to guide hospitals and other healthcare entities toward a systematic method of assessment and to inform their disaster preparedness efforts and emergency planning.
+Kaiser Permanente, for example, has developed a hazard vulnerability assessment tool to guide hospitals and other healthcare entities toward a systematic method of assessment and to inform their disaster preparedness efforts and emergency planning.

 Get impact-boosting articles, guides, and webinar invites to help grow your volunteer program